What to do if you get injured at work

 • Report the injury to your Supervisor immediately.

 • Request a receipt for your CA-1.
 That receipt is your proof that you submitted your form.
+If you file electronically you will not need to ask for a receipt.

 • Request a CA-16 to receive medical treatment from your own choice of physician.
 You have the right to choose a physician or hospital of your choice for treatment.
 Request that your supervisor authorize medical treatment by issuing you a form CA-16.
 You must provide your supervisor with the name and telephone number of your physician.
 The CA-16 authorizes your doctor to provide treatment.
 Management must promptly authorize medical treatment by issuing the employee a properly executed Form CA-16 within 4 hours of the claimed injury.
 If management gives verbal authorization for care, Form CA-16 should be issued within 48 hours.

 • You have a right to seek medical treatment from your own doctor.
-You do not have to continue medical treatment from THEIR contract doctor.
-EL 505 states: If the employee does not select a physician, refer the employee to the USPS contract medical provider for diagnosis and initial evaluation, advising the employee that he or she may select a physician of choice after initial evaluation by the contract medical provider in accordance with ELM 543.1 If the employee is to be examined by the USPS contract medical provider before seeking treatment from a private physician or hospital, ensure the following:
+You do not have to continue medical treatment from their contract doctor.
+EL 505 states: If the employee does not select a physician, refer the employee to the USPS contract medical provider for diagnosis and initial evaluation, advising the employee that he or she may select a physician of choice after initial evaluation by the contract medical provider in accordance with ELM 543.1.
+If the employee is to be examined by the USPS contract medical provider before seeking treatment from a private physician or hospital, ensure the following:

 •The examination is performed promptly following the report of the injury.